SmirtiParajuli/3DGraphicProgramming_OpenGLWindowLightRendering/README.md

   	->'Q' and 'E' control movement along the y-axis.

 4.Cursor Visibility:
- The left mouse button hides the cursor when pressed and reveals it upon release.
+ When pressed, the left mouse button hides the cursor and reveals it upon release.

-5.Display Mode:
+5. Display Mode:
  Press 'L' to toggle between wireframe mode and regular mode.

 7.Texture Toggling for the Light:

 -> 1 key for the Point light On/Off
 -> 2 key for the Directional light On/Off
 -> 3 key for the Spot light On/Off

 8.Includes Dependencies:

  -> FREETYPE

  -> GLEW

  -> GLFW

  -> GLM

  -> STB

 Refrence:

 OpenGL Tutorial 7 - Going 3D
 https://www.youtube.com/watch?v=HiCVXEkkSK4